 Ethics

-How to determine right and wrong, and frameworks for moral decision-making.
+How to determine right and wrong, and the frameworks people use to decide.

-Ethics (or moral philosophy) is the systematic study of right and wrong conduct.
-It asks: What should I do?
+Ethics (or moral philosophy) is the study of right and wrong conduct.
+Three questions sit at the centre: What should I do?
 What kind of person should I be?
 What do I owe others?

 Ethics vs. Morality